bob123456678/TrainControl/src/examples/Readme.md

 ## Train lengths and non-atomic routes

-From v1.8.10, you can specify the train length for any locomotive (via the optional `trainLength` integer JSON key), and the maximum allowed train length for a station (via the `trainLength` integer JSON key), for any locomotive entry within the `points` list.
+You can specify the train length for any locomotive (via the optional `trainLength` integer JSON key), and the maximum allowed train length for a station (via the `trainLength` integer JSON key), for any locomotive entry within the `points` list.
 This will force the autonomous operation logic to account for the length of different trains.
 When configured correctly, this can prevent long trains from stopping at short stations.
 A value of 0 for `maxTrainLength` is default, and disables length restrictions.
 These values can also be set programmatically via the `Locomotive` and `Point` APIs.

-From v1.9.5, if `atomicRoutes` is set to `false`, edges will be unlocked as the active train passes them, rather than at the end of each path.
+If `atomicRoutes` is set to `false`, edges will be unlocked as the active train passes them, rather than at the end of each path.
 This may make operation more fun/fast-paced, as new routes will start earlier, at the expense of a more complex graph configuration.
 To ensure that potential collisions are avoided, each edge must be configured with a length.
 Edges will only be unlocked once the cumulative traversed edge length exceeds the current train's length.
 A length value of 0 for any edge disables this functionality and will result in instant unlocks.